 The only grounds for objecting is that the owner considers the land should belong to a different rating category (Part 5 Division 4 Local Government Regulation 2012).

 Note that giving a notice of objection will not in the meantime affect the levy and recovery of the rates as specified in the rates notice.
 If as a result of your objection your property is included in another rating category, an appropriate adjustment of rates will be made from the commencement of the quarter in which your objection was lodged.
-This adjustment will appear on your next quarterly rates notice.
+The adjustment will be notified to you in writing.